 How do I get my record expunged (removed or destroyed)?

-Legally the term expungement means, 'The removal and destruction of a judgment or order related to (Juvenile Department) contact,.'
-ORS 419A.260(b).
-The process of getting a juvenile record destroyed is called expungement.
-You may apply for an expunction of your juvenile court records at any time.
-There are statutes which dictate the expungement of a juvenile record and these statutes are complex.
-However, in general, if a youth has been found by a juvenile court to be involved in a delinquent act, (one which would be a crime if he or she were an adult), that youth's record, under most circumstances, may be expunged after five (5) years following the most recent termination of the Juvenile Department's legal involvement if:
+If an individual has been found by a juvenile court to be involved in a delinquent act, (one which would be a crime if they were an adult), that individual's record, under most circumstances, may be expunged after five (5) years following the most recent termination of the Juvenile Court's legal involvement if:

-- As an adult, the person has not been convicted of a Class A Misdemeanor or greater;
+- As an adult, the individual has not been convicted of a Class A Misdemeanor or greater;

 - There are no legal proceedings pending in juvenile or criminal court;

-- The person is not within the jurisdiction of any juvenile court and;
+- The individual is not within the jurisdiction of any juvenile court and;

 - There is no pending investigation by any law enforcement agency.